myroms/roms/docs/README.md

 **ADM** operators.
 The discrete adjoint is exact and is defined relative to the inner product that prescribes the L2-norm.

-This official community version of ROMS is developed and maintained at Rutgers, The State University of New Jersey, New Brunswick, New Jersey, USA.
+This official community version of **ROMS** is developed and maintained at Rutgers, The State University of New Jersey, New Brunswick, New Jersey, USA.
 The scarlet flag in the above logo indicates the location of our institution.
-Currently, it contains the following branches:
+Currently, this **git** repository contains the following branches:

 - **master**: Tagged versions and the latest stable release version of **ROMS**
 - **develop**: Main developing branch of **ROMS**.
 Not recommended for public